 Allie June Baird (1871-1937) was first married to Edward McCuen, divorced and then married Charles W. Arney.

-Claudine Huldah Baird (1874-1956) married first John Ludlow upon his death she marries Charles Parker Holmes.
+Claudine Huldah Baird (1874-1956) married John Ludlow.
+Upon his death, she married Charles Parker Holmes.

 He remained in this home until 1863 when he purchased the home at 1102 Georgia Street from W.B.
 Pew.
 He remodeled the newly acquired home and then occupied it until his death March 22, 1916.2

-The 1875 Louisiana city directory has Elijah M. Craig , a cooper by profession living in this home.
+The 1875 Louisiana city directory had Elijah M. Craig , a cooper, living in this home.

-William supports his family as the owner of a long established store here in Louisiana called the Arcade at 313 through 317 Georgia Street.
+William supported his family as the owner of a long established store in Louisiana called the Arcade, at 313 through 317 Georgia Street.
 After his death in 1928 his 2nd wife Effie continued to run the business for a time before her death in 1944.

 1 Louisiana Press Journal.
 1916.
 “Old Landmarks, P.H.
 Baird Write of the Old Buildings in Louisiana,” February 10.